Schedule view

 Employees

-Scheduled employees are displayed on the left-hand side in the schedule view.
-You’ll find the name and picture of the employee, as well as the figures you configure using Employee list display options, as described below.
+Scheduled employees are displayed on the left-hand side in the Schedule view.
+You’ll find the name and picture of the employee.

 You can use the default schedule view, as described above, or you can use Employee list display options, described below, to configure exactly how you'd like your employees and metrics to appear in schedule view.

-You can use Employee list display options to configure exactly how you'd like your employees to appear in schedule view:
+You can use employee list display options to configure exactly how you'd like your employees to appear in the schedule.

-You can view basic information about an employee in schedule and base schedule.
-Click on the employee's profile picture in the schedule and base schedule view, and you'll be able to see the following information:
+You can view basic information about an employee in the schedule.
+Click on the employee's profile picture in the schedule view and you'll be able to see the following information:

 Employee sorting